The premise

 - Production-readiness is not a feature; it is the product.
 Generating a striking single image is the demo.
 Producing 16-megapixel CMYK-correct print-ready files at the volume and consistency a brand campaign actually needs is the work.
 We optimize for the second.

 These positions show up in the longer pieces on the blog.
-They have shaped every technical and commercial decision the platform has made since 2019.
+They have shaped every technical and commercial decision the platform has made.

 How we got here

-The five years since 2019 have been the period in which generative AI moved from an academic curiosity to a production category.
-CampaignsLive was built across that period in close contact with the brand-creative production work it was designed to support.
-The dataset was assembled before the model architectures that would consume it had matured; the platform was designed before the production demand for it was obvious; the position on IP and ownership was set before the market had visibly bifurcated along that line.
+Generative AI has moved from an academic curiosity to a production category in a few short years.
+CampaignsLive was built across that shift, in close contact with the brand-creative production work it was designed to support.
+The platform was designed around production output rather than demos; the position on IP and ownership was set before the market had visibly bifurcated along that line.

-None of those choices were obvious in advance.
-All of them have aged well in retrospect.
-The brands that work with us today are working with a stack that was designed for the specific problems they have, not adapted from a general-purpose tool that happened to be available.
+The teams that work with us today are working with a stack that was designed for the specific problems they have, not adapted from a general-purpose tool that happened to be available.

 What's next